thunderrabbit/barefoot_rob/content/events/2021/01/23walking-meditation-in-beautiful-shinjuku-gyoen---welcome-2021.md

 **What to bring**

+It will likely be quite cold, so wear layers to keep yourself comfortable.
 Come wearing lightweight shoes that you can carry just in case you need to put them on during the walk!